ajongsma/OSX_MediaCenter_Mavericks/README.md

 2. For a clean install, open up Disk Utility and erase your main hard drive.
 Once you've done so, you can go back to the Install OS X Mavericks disk and choose "Install a new copy of OS X."

 Install
 =====
-Open a terminal window (Finder, Applications, Utilities, Terminal), and enter the following command
+Open a terminal window (Finder -> Applications -> Utilities -> Terminal), and enter the following command
 ```
 git
 ```
-A popup will show, asking permission to install the command line developers tools.
+A popup will show, asking permission to install the Xcode command line developers tools.

 Click Install -> Agree